 Observation: This is the most important concept.
 By defining a shared "state," our generate node can see what the retrieve node found.

-Brick 2: The "Tools" (Our nodes)
+Brick 2: the "tools" (our nodes)

 Now, we define our "tools" as plain Python functions.
 Each function takes the current state as input and returns a dictionary to update that state.